posmishka/linux/core/memory&network.md

 # /etc/sysctl.conf
     https://easyengine.io/tutorials/linux/sysctl-conf/
-Paste this (at the end of the file) to /etc/sysctl.conf (using nano /etc/sysctl.conf) and save it (this change not only fixes your error it makes your System much better)
+Paste this (at the end of the file) to /etc/sysctl.conf (using vim /etc/sysctl.conf) and save it
 **Do it on your own risk!**

 ## IMPROVE SYSTEM MEMORY MANAGEMENT